MatheusAndrade23/Plataforma_Virtual-SSAI/README.md

 __Desenvolvedores:__

- * Christhian Salles Castilho
+ * <a href="https://www.linkedin.com/in/christian-salles-castilho-784b061b4/">Christhian Salles Castilho</a>
- * Matheus Dionísio Teixeira Andrade
+ * <a href="https://www.linkedin.com/in/matheus-andrade-478b04207/">Matheus Dionísio Teixeira Andrade</a>
- * Rafael Areias Silveira
+ * <a href="https://www.linkedin.com/in/rafael-areias-silveira-580930198/">Rafael Areias Silveira</a>
- * Virgínia Maria Santos de Oliveira
+ * <a href="https://www.linkedin.com/in/virginia-oliveira-34597a1bb/">Virgínia Maria Santos de Oliveira</a>

 <br>